BodeMakinde/Zingat-Property-Automated-Valuation-Model/README.md

 # Zingat-Property-Automated-Valuation-Model
 A Basic Automated Valuation Model

-Predict the competititve estimate cash offer value of a property
+Predict the competitve estimate cash offer value of a property